zimeon/iiif-spec2md/docs/impl.md

 and preservation metadata relevant to the object.

-Additionally, as an aid to those who may need to recover OCFL objects in the future, it is recommended that a copy of the \[[OCFL- Specification](#ref-ocfl-specification)\] is stored in the top level of the OCFL storage root.
+Additionally, as an aid to those who may need to recover OCFL objects in the future, it is recommended that a copy of the
+\[[OCFL-Specification](#ref-ocfl-specification)\] is stored in the top level of the OCFL storage root.
 The OCFL ignores files other than the conformance declaration at the top level so it is a good location to store documentation that may be useful for recovery.

 A more complete approach would be to create a specific OCFL object that contains this documentation and to have a pointer to its location in the